Beginning Therapy

 If you need help for a mental health crisis, emergency or breakdown it is important that you contact your local NHS urgent mental health helpline.
 You can find the number for your area on the NHS website www.nhs.uk alternatively you can use the NHS 111 online service or call 111.

-If you or someone else’s life is at risk or if you do not feel you can keep yourself or the other person safe call 999 or go to A&E now.
+If you or someone else’s life is at risk or if you do not feel you can keep yourself or the other person safe call 999 or go to your nearest A&E department now.

 Your GP can also offer mental health support and refer you to specialist services.
 You can ask your GP for an urgent appointment.